Rangers vs. Mariners Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has nine doubles, 14 home runs, 19 walks and 49 RBI (53 total hits).
-He's also swiped four bases.
+- Adolis Garcia has nine doubles, 14 home runs, 19 walks and 49 RBI (54 total hits).
+He has swiped four bases.

-- Garcia enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .350 with a double and a walk.
+- Garcia takes a three-game streak with at least one hit into this contest.
+During his last five outings he is hitting .333 with a double.

 Garcia Recent Games